 Given the ambiguity of the AP-5 water maze experiments (see above), Morris & Frey (1997) have updated their views and now see the hippocampus as vital for encoding episodes - that it encodes rapid, one-trial episodic memory (the 'automatic recording of attended experience').
 The 'automatic' property is meant to capture the idea that the animal remembers things that are not relevant to the task at hand, but that may be recalled later.
 This is very much akin to human descriptions of episodic memory.
-Morris & Frey attempt to go some way down this path by examining water maze learning in a one-trial fashion; they find that the ability of rats to remember the most recent place they have visited in a familiar environment (one-trial delayed matching to position in a water maze) is exquisitely sensitive to AP5 in a delay-dependent manner.
+Morris & Frey attempt to go some way down this path by examining water maze learning in a one-trial fashion; they find that the ability of rats to remember the most recent place they have visited in a familiar environment (one-trial delayed matching to position in a water maze) is exquisitely sensitive to AP5 in a delaydependent manner.
 Is this an episode?
 Well, maybe.
 As we said at the outset, new animals models of episodic memory are being developed that may help the testing of this hypothesis.
 Day et al. (2003) have recently shown that encoding of unique food/location (what/where) pairs requires hippocampal activity; this is progress towards the what/where/when triad of Clayton & Dickinson (1998).
+Fortin et al. have used a very different approach to distinguish 'familiarity' memory from true 'recollection' (with the latter perhaps being more akin to human episodic memory) and argue that the hippocampus contributes to 'recollection' (Fortin et al., 2004).